Crystal Gayle: 1990–present: Later career and recent years

 At the dawn of the new millennium, Gayle expanded her musical interests.
 In 1999, she released an album of jazz and American Standards called Crystal Gayle Sings the Heart and Soul of Hoagy Carmichael.
-It was as a tribute to Hoagy Carmichael, whom Gayle worked with shortly before his death in the early 1980s.
+It was as a tribute to Hoagy Carmichael, whom Gayle worked with shortly before his death on Dec.
+27, 1981.
 It album featured covers of songs he composed, including "Stardust" and "Georgia on My Mind".
 AllMusic's Thom Jurek gave the release 4 out of 5 stars in his review of Heart and Soul.
 Jurek called it, "a gorgeous set, one that reaffirms Gayle's artistry to be sure, but also one that offers the first really new hearing of Carmichael in at least a decade."
 Billboard Magazine praised the lead single, "Two Sleepy People" (a duet with Willie Nelson), calling it "sweet" and "playful".
 In 2000, she released a studio album of children's music titled In My Arms.
 In 2003, she released her second album of American standards called All My Tomorrows.
 Robert Daniels of Variety commented positively, saying, "Gayle's singing boasts directness and subtlety.
 There are no flashy or show-busy theatrics."
 AllMusic gave the release 4 out of 5 stars, calling Gayle's singing "stunning" and "capable."
 In January 2007, fugitive Christopher Daniel Gay escaped from custody at an Interstate 95 welcome center near Hardeeville, South Carolina, and made his way to Tennessee where he stole Gayle's tour bus.
 Gay was arrested the following day and the bus was returned to Gayle.

 For several years, Gayle spent time recording her next studio release.
 She stated the album would consist of covers of country music classics and would be produced by her son, Chris Gatzimos.
 The project was originally titled Am I That Easy To Forget.
 In 2019, Gayle announced it would be re-titled You Don't Know Me: Classic Country.
 It was officially released in September 2019 via Southpaw Productions and The Orchard.
 You Don't Know Me became Gayle's first studio album to chart since 1988, reaching number 40 on the Billboard independent albums list.
 The album received positive reviews from critics.
 AllMusic critic Stephen Thomas Erlewine gave the release 3 of 5 stars.
 Erlewine noted that her upper register is "a little diminished", but she still "sounds amiable".
 Markos Papadatos of the Digital Journal gave it an "A" rating, commenting, "Overall, Crystal Gayle is sensational on her new album, You Don't Know Me, which is country as grits.
 Grab a bottle of wine and let this country queen lure you in with her timeless voice."

-Also during the 1990’s, Gayle famously wrote and recorded “Midnight In The Desert” for Art Bell Coast to Coast AM radio show.